avandertoorn/Motor_Control/README.md

 This project is a BLDC motor controller using Texas Instruments LAUNCXL-F280049C evaluation board.

 The program begins by creating a lookup table to cut down on clock cycles to generate a sinusoidal waveform.
+It uses SPI to initialize the magnetic position sensor and then uses the quadrature ABI interface to keep track of rotor position.
+ADC peripheral is used as a throttle to control PWM duty cycle.

 ## IDE